davisgtoth/AssemblyClock/README.md

     ├── set_mode.asm
     └── time.asm
 ```
-File 'a' is a script used to compile the assembly code into a .hex and .lst file by calling 'a51'.
-File 'b' is a script used to upload the .hex to the board by calling 'pdex'.
+- 'a' is a script used to compile the assembly code into a .hex and .lst file by calling 'a51'.
+- 'b' is a script used to upload the .hex to the board by calling 'pdex'.
-'MODDE0CV' contains register definitions.
+- 'MODDE0CV' contains register definitions.
-'clock.asm' contains the main code, which itself calls all the files in the subroutine directory.
-The backup directory contains all the code in a single file.
+- 'clock.asm' contains the main code, which itself calls all the files in the subroutine directory.
+- 'backup/clock_backup.asm' contains a backup of the code, all in a single file.